-In 2003, the President’s New Freedom Commission issued its final report, “Achieving the Promise,” which called for fundamentally transforming the nation’s mental health system to a consumer, family, and youth-driven “Recovery Model”, a system in which recovery is the expected outcome for everyone with a mental health challenge.
+Via Hope traces its’ roots to the 2003 final report of the President’s New Freedom Commission Achieving the Promise, which called for fundamentally transforming the nation’s mental health system to a consumer, family, and youth-driven Recovery Model, a system in which recovery is the expected outcome for everyone with a mental health challenge.

 Via Hope continues to emphasize peer support services as a key element in recovery-oriented organizations and to promote the voice and influence of all individuals with lived experience of mental health recovery within the Texas Behavioral Health System.